LucasDelfino92/morrowindsharp/main.md

 Left/Right | Disables/enables shaders on the shader controller menu | MGE XE Shader Pack

 # Changelog

+## February 29th, 2024

+### Visuals

+- Removed Facelift in favor of Familiar Faces' meshes (also recommended by the author of Facelift).
+- Added Correct UV Mudcrabs.

 ## February 25th, 2024